samanatt/PowerBi/README.md

     Publish the dashboard to the Power BI service for sharing with stakeholders and decision-makers.

 Conclusion
 This repository serves as a comprehensive guide for building a data warehouse from the AdventureWorks2019 database using a snowflake schema.
 By following these steps, users can effectively analyze sales data and gain valuable insights into their business operations.
-Feel free to copy and paste this content into your GitHub repository's README file.
-This structured documentation will help others understand the purpose and process of your project, including the use of M language for data validation, DAX for calculations, and the creation of a dashboard in Power BI.
-If you need any further modifications or additional sections, let me know!

 ![Pic of Modeling(snowFlake)](https://github.com/user-attachments/assets/c3a20a39-354b-4bbf-89f1-ae50625faa20)